-The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs"), which includes all applicable International Financial Reporting Standards ("IFRS"), and International Accounting Standards ("IAS") issued by the International Accounting Standards Board ("IASB") and the Interpretations issued by the International Financial Reporting Interpretations Committee of the IASB.
-The Group adopted all of the new and revised standards and interpretations issued by the IASB and the International Financial Reporting Interpretations Committee of the IASB that were relevant and effective for its accounting year beginning on 1 January 2010.
-The adoption of these new and revised IFRSs did not result in significant changes to the Group's accounting policies and amounts reported for the current year and prior years except as stated below.
+The financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRSs"), which includes all applicable International Financial Reporting Standards, and International Accounting Standards issued by the International Accounting Standards Board ("IASB") and the Interpretations issued by the IFRS Interpretations Committee of the IASB.
+The Group adopted all of the new and revised standards and interpretations issued by the IASB and the IFRS Interpretations Committee of the IASB that were relevant and effective for its accounting year beginning on 1 January 2011.
+The adoption of these new and revised IFRSs did not result in significant changes to the Group's accounting policies and amounts reported for the current year and prior years.